 Sometimes called La Ataud or Salto Ataud, this one was a challenge to find!
 As with most of the waterfalls around the island, there are no signs or other indications that the waterfall even exists.
 When we did find the trail down to the waterfall, we were glad we made the effort.
 Las Garzas Falls is pretty and multi-tiered.
 The trail emerges from the forest at the top of the falls.
 But we were able to scramble down the rock wall to a mid-section — that’s where we had our picnic lunch.
 We could also see trails over on the other side of the falls, which lead down to a place where the kids jump into the deep water of the lower falls.

 The top falls was about 20 feet tall (pictured above), then there was a pool, then it went down to a taller falls (about 40 feet tall).
 Without jumping in, we couldn’t figure out how to get down to the base to get a picture.
 There were swimming holes at the base of each of the falls.
-The pools at this waterfall appeared to be deep, but the water wasn’t clear or blue like we are used to seeing in other parts of Puerto Rico — the water was more of a brownish color.
+The pools at this waterfall appeared to be deep, but the water wasn’t clear or blue like we are used to seeing in other parts of Puerto Rico — the water was more of a brownish color (not sure when last rainfall was).
 Many of the rocks were covered with algae and were slippery.

 We decided not to go swimming at these falls, though I know people do.
 I assume it is clean, it just looked more "natural" than what I like!